 St. Petersburg Wills, Trusts & Probate Lawyer

 Our attorneys represent clients in probate administration matters and estate planning.
 We recognize every client’s situation is unique, and we offer personalized estate planning services tailored to accomplish your goals and objectives while minimizing or eliminating potential tax implications.
 Through estate planning and probate, we help ensure that you and your family are taken care of during your lifetime and that your wishes for the future are fulfilled after you are gone.
-Call Meros, Smith, Brennan & Brennan, P.A., for help with St. Petersburg wills, trusts & probate.
+Call Meros, Smith, Brennan, Brennan and Gregg, P.A., for help with St. Petersburg wills, trusts & probate.

 Wills are important for a number of reasons.
 They enable you to appoint an executor for your estate whom you trust to carry out these essential duties.
 Through your will, you can name a guardian for your minor children, whether you have any now or may have some in the future.
 The will can also be used to make specific gifts to individuals and institutions of your choosing, leaving a lasting legacy in your memory.
 Further, the will can help ensure no part of your estate gets left out and that all assets are properly distributed or transferred to a trust.

-At Meros, Smith, Brennan & Brennan, P.A., we take the time to understand your needs and desires.
+At Meros, Smith, Brennan, Brennan and Gregg, P.A., we take the time to understand your needs and desires.
 We’ll draft a will that accomplishes your wishes, meets all legal formalities under Florida law and is self-proving to ease the probate process.
 Our insightful and experienced estate planning lawyers are also available to review your will periodically and revise it as needed, such as in the event of a divorce or other life event impacting you or your heirs.
 Our lead attorney for probate and estate planning matters, Walter E. Smith, is also a Florida State Bar Board Certified Civil Trial Lawyer and Board Certified Business Litigation Lawyer.
 Should any will contests or challenges arise, our firm is well-equipped to provide capable and assertive representation in court.